 Merch companies don't count every attendee at a show as counting towards your performance minimum.
 For instance, no one on your guest list counts.
 They also count people differently at different venues.
 Stadium shows are counted most harshly.
 Even though more people go to stadium shows, they tend to spend less, since they may attract casual fans who aren't interested in buying anything.
 Some merch companies try not to count stadium shows towards your deal at all, though a better compromise can usually be reached during the negotiation stage.

 Remember that falling below your performance minimum can trigger repayment of your advance, so be sure the numbers are realistic before you sign a deal.

 Your deal should specify if, how, and when you will get to approve the merch the company/designer is producing for your shows.
 Even up-and-coming artists with little touring history can get full creative control in merch deals.

 You can't have a deal with two tour manufacturers at the same time.
 Where exclusivity gets tricky is when you have a separate deal for retail merch and/or your label is planning some kind of merchandise promotion at your show.

 It is common for merch deals to exclude you from selling any merch within 48 hours of the show within two miles of your venue.
 You need to make sure that this clause leaves retail stores out of the equation since you can't control where a record store selling merch is located in relation to the venue.

 Record label promotions, such as a concert shirt giveaway by the local radio station set up by the label, should also be allowed in your contract.
 However, the tour merch company can—and will—limit the amount of merch you or your label can give away for free before a show.

 What happens if you don't sell everything the tour company produces during your tour?
 The merch company will try to sell it off.
-You have the right to limit where they can sell the merch and how much.
-Your contract should provide you an opportunity to buy the leftover goods at cost plus a small markup (but be sure the contract doesn't state that you must to buy it).
+You have the right to limit where they can sell the merch and for how much.
+Your contract should provide you an opportunity to buy the leftover goods at cost plus a small markup (but be sure the contract doesn't state that you must buy it).